RobertARandolph/AdmiralBumbleBee.com/Health.md

 ## The first one

 My first cluster headache was while driving over the [Gandy Bridge](https://en.wikipedia.org/wiki/Gandy_Bridge).
 I felt a strange sensation run up the back up my neck, through my brain and into my eye.
-The sensation bloomed around my eye socket from a dull pain, as if someone was pressing their elbow into my eye, then to a warm burn, then a _searing__ burn.
+The sensation bloomed around my eye socket from a dull pain, as if someone was pressing their elbow into my eye, then to a warm burn, then a _searing_ burn.
 The burning and pressure intensified rapidly.
 I felt a sensation as if the bridge was swinging and increasingly as if my vehicle was being thrown about by gusty winds.
 Vertigo.

-I can't say that my sense of time in that moment is accurate.
+I can't say that my sense of time in that situation is accurate.
 It felt like the entire sequence took less than a minute.
 I pulled over on the bridge as fast as I could and immediately began vomiting.
 Time simply vanished.
 I do not recall having a sense of where I was or what I was doing.
 In restrospect, I'm terrified that I couldn't even think of calling emergency services.

 I do not know how long it lasted.
 As it subsided, I remember finding some eye drops that I keep in my bag because I couldn't see well.
 I looked in the mirror and saw that I clearly had been crying.
 My left eye was drooping and I couldn't fully open it.
 (This happens when I get "normal" migraines too!?).

-I drove home, somehow, and I don't remember doing so.
-I cleaned up at home, then had a second wave of vertigo and a fleeting, burning pain behind my eye.
+I don't understand how, but I drove home.
+I cleaned up, then had a second wave of vertigo and a fleeting, burning pain behind my eye.

 More vomiting.
 I cleaned myself up again.

 My mother came over (unexpectedly, as mothers do) and noticed my drooping left eye.
 I explained what happened and she insisted on taking me to the hospital, to which I foolishly did not go.

-I make a rushed appointment with a (new) neurologist.
+For the next 2 days I was drained.
+I have competed in 'extreme' sporting events (cycling, back-to-back football games, all-day streetball, etc...) and I do not remember ever feeling so tired.
+Despite being tired, I was unable to sleep because I feared it would all happen again if I wasn't alert.
+I wasn't able to stop it before, why could I stop it again if I was alert?
+I don't know, but the thought persisted.

 I don't think that I can explain what it's like in a way that will make the reader empathize.
 The initial shooting pain I think is conceivable by most people.
 Maybe mild vertigo is something that you recall at some point.
 The pain that makes you tear up no matter how hard you try to hold it back perhaps?

-The headache itself, at its apex, consumes me.
+The headache itself, at its apex, consumed me.
 It is pure pain with waves of relent that only grant you enough consciousness to recognize the pain.

 Perhaps it's a trite analogy, but that short moment after stubbing your toe when the world ceases to exists except for the realization of pain.
 That transient moment at the _very_ inception of that experience.
 The apogee of the initial moment.
 Extended it to 15 minutes, 30 minutes, an hour.
 Magnify it by whatever multiplier that you can dream up.
 Shove it in your head.